-Format: The first-year exam is an hour-long oral exam generally scheduled during exam week of a PhD student's first spring quarter.
-The exam focuses on a seminar paper or project written during the student's first year and chosen by him or her as a piece of scholarship worthy of expansion.
+Option 2) The exam can focus on a seminar paper or project written during the student's first year and chosen by him or her as a piece of scholarship worthy of expansion.
 Two hours in advance of the exam, the student will receive two questions that ask him/her to revisit or reconsider his/her work.
 At least one of those questions will ask him/her to draw on the texts assigned in the proseminar (FRE 200) in the previous fall.

-Preparation: Students should meet with the Graduate Advisor no later than week five of the spring quarter to discuss the exam committee (appointed by the Graduate Advisor, after consultation with the student) and for guidance selecting a seminar paper or project.
-The seminar paper need not be perfect in every way (they never are), but should be a good basis for discussing the student's developing interests, either in terms of topic or methodology.
+Preparation: Students should meet with the Graduate Advisor no later than week five of the spring quarter to discuss the exam committee (appointed by the Graduate Advisor, after consultation with the student) and for guidance selecting a format and, based on this selection, the primary and secondary texts (for option 1), or a seminar paper or project (for option 2).
+For option 2, the seminar paper need not be perfect in every way (they never are), but should be a good basis for discussing the student's developing interests, either in terms of topic or methodology.